 Landahl, who recommended an SRO early in the school year, said at the board’s April 9 meeting that he realizes adding an officer could be divisive, so he has dropped the proposal, for now.

 The security director would train district staff and work with law enforcement and Altaris.
 The director would report to Landahl.

 Beacon voters on May 15 will also decide on candidates for three of the school board’s nine seats — those currently held by Kenya Gadsden, Georgia Patchen and Bill Zopf.
 The deadline for nominating petitions is April 25.
-The district said none had been received as of April 11.The Current is a nonprofit supported by its readers; please consider a year-end gift.
+The district said none had been received as of April 11.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.